ArchitectingSoftware/SE577-SoftwareArchitecture/SE577-CourseDescription.md

 4. Run in potentially hostile or untrusted environments,
 5. Promote design flexibility that enables rapid adoption of user-driven changes.

 The course will not use a textbook - lectures will be formulated from material developed in academia and industry on Software Architecture and Software Design.
-References to all couse materials will be provided by the instructor.
+References to all course materials will be provided by the instructor.
 We will be investigating architecture best practices though a number of modules that dive into many aspects of modern software design:

 1. Introduction to Software Architecture
 2. Modern Architecture Patterns & Styles I